jordan-yee/kakoune-git-mode/README.md

 # kakoune-git-mode

-[kakoune](http://kakoune.org) plugin providing a custom user mode for working with git
+[Kakoune](http://kakoune.org) plugin providing a custom user mode for working with git.

 ## Install

-This plugin requires the
+This plugin requires the git.kak tools script that ships with Kakoune.

 Add `git-mode.kak` to your autoload dir: `~/.config/kak/autoload/`.